replicatedhq/kots/design/disaster-recovery-snapshots.md

 1. Only Postgres data, configmaps, and secrets will be backed up (i.e. pods will not have the `kots.io/backup=velero` label).
 1. There will be a sidecar pod created (`kotsadm-backup`) that will have the `kots.io/backup=velero` label
     - `kotsadm-backup` will run pre-snapshot hooks to backup Postgres data.
-    - `kotsadm-backup` will run post-retore hook to restore Postgres data
+    - `kotsadm-backup` will run post-restore hook to restore Postgres data
     - `kotsadm-backup` will be deleted once backup or restore has completed.
 1. `kots install` command will allow installing Admin Console only.